lzanott2/e3Challenge/README.txt

 Install Project Only
 ---------------------

-If you already have Drupal 8 installed, you will need to download and install the "bootstrap" theme, that I had customized, and then download and install the "lori" theme.
+If you already have Drupal 8 installed, you will need to download this project.
+You will need to zip and install the "bootstrap" theme, that I had customized, and then zip and install the "lori" theme.

-Go to:
+Once you have downloaded this project, go to:

     lori-drupal-8.4.3  >  themes  >  bootstrap

-Download the "bootstrap" folder.
+Zip the "bootstrap" folder.
 Then go to:

     lori-drupal-8.4.3  >  themes  >  lori

-And also download the "lori" folder.
+And also zip the "lori" folder.
 Then go the "Appearances" page in Drupal 8 and select install a new theme.
 Upload and install the "bootstrap.zip" file and then do the same for the "lori.zip" file.
-"You need to make the "lori" theme the default theme.)
+You need to make the "lori" theme the default theme.)
 Then go to:

     lori-drupal-8.4.3  >  sites  >  default  >  files